 The World man made archipelago of islands is just one of many fantastic human achievements which can be seen in Dubai.

 If you would like to visit the archipelago, along with so many more fascinating sites and attractions, please explore our Egypt and Dubai Tours.
-Package tours; customized tours and tailor made tours – We cover them all, and we’ve been doing so for nearly 60 years – Visit The World Dubai with Egypt Tours Plus.
+Package tours; customized tours and tailor made tours – We cover them all, and we’ve been doing so for decades already – Visit The World Dubai with Egypt Tours Plus.